kubrabas/AED-App/README.md

 # AED Map – Turkey (WIP)

-This is a **work–in–progress** web app for visualising public Automated External Defibrillators (AEDs) on a map in Turkey.
+This is a **work–in–progress** web app (with a future mobile app in mind) for visualising public Automated External Defibrillators (AEDs) on a map in Turkey.

 ## What is an AED?